Paul Bunyan's boot print remains in western West Virginia

 He described the Letart Falls as "dreaded rapids that caused the waters to boil and make a grumbling, dull noise with such an eddy of great power that it sucked in logs and trees and everything within its attraction."

-According to Jeremy Gorrell, owner of , the region is undergoing a transformation as more and more explorers discover the town as a destination.
+According to Jeremy Gorrell, owner of , the region is transforming as more and more explorers discover the town as a destination.

 Advertisement

-Gorrell has also opened in the as well as a climbing gym to further accommodate outdoor-recreation enthusiasts.
+Gorrell has also opened in the and a climbing gym to accommodate outdoor recreation enthusiasts further.

 "The integrity of Ravenswood has returned," he said.
 "People are looking for just what we have here, and we're more than happy to welcome them."